Kozea/Dyko/pages/contribute.rst

 As a Hacker
 ===========

 Interested in hacking?
-Feel free to clone the `git repository on Gitorious
-<http://www.gitorious.org/dyko/dyko>`_ if you want to fix bugs or update
+Feel free to clone the :codelink:`git repository on Github` if you want to add features, fix bugs or update documentation.
-documentation.

-If you want to add new access points or new template managers, take a look at `DykoX <http://www.gitorious.org/dyko/dykox>`_ where you may find good examples, exotic access points and some place to get feedback on your work!
+If you want to add new access points or new template managers, take a look at the DykoX branch where you may find good examples, exotic access points and some place to get feedback on your work!